ThoughtWorks-DPS/local-platform-environment/doc/services.md

 If you started minikube using the invoke helper command then metrics-server is already running.

-Enter `$ minikube addons metrics-server enable` to start the api on an instance of minikube already running.
+Enter `$ minikube addons enable metrics-server` to start the api on an instance of minikube already running.

 You can confirm metrics-server is functioning correctly by hitting the endpoint: